Human rights in Qatar: Capital punishment

 Qatar has the death penalty, primarily for espionage or other threats against national security.
-Apostasy, same-sex intercourse, and blasphemy are considered capital offences, but there have been no recorded applications of the death penalty for this last charge.
+Apostasy, same-sex intercourse, and blasphemy are considered capital offences.
+There have been no recorded applications of the death penalty for blasphemy.

 Others crimes, like murder, violent robbery resulting in death, arson, torture, kidnapping, terrorism, rape, drug trafficking, extortion by threat of accusation of a crime of honor, perjury causing wrongful execution, and treason carry a possible death sentence.

 Stoning is no longer a legal punishment in Qatar, and has never been used.
 Apostasy is a crime punishable by the death penalty in Qatar.
 Homosexuality is a crime punishable in sharia by the death penalty for Muslims, though in Qatar the penalty for consenting males is up to 5 years in prison.

 Capital punishment in Qatar is done by a firing squad.
 Executions are rare.
 The last execution occurred in May 2020, after a 17-year hiatus.
-The executee was a murderer from Nepal.
+The person executed was a murderer from Nepal.

-Tayeb Benabderrahmane case

-In 2020, Franco-Algerian lobbyist Tayeb Benabderrahmane was arrested in Doha and detained for nearly a year.
-According to his lawyers, he spent 307 days in arbitrary detention, first in prison and then under house arrest, without effective access to consular assistance or to an independent lawyer.
-He claims he was subjected to pressure and ill-treatment before being released in October 2020 on condition that he sign a confidentiality protocol with financial penalties.

-After returning to France, he brought proceedings before French courts in 2022 for kidnapping, unlawful detention and torture.
-On 31 May 2023, the Doha criminal court sentenced him to death in absentia for espionage.
-The existence of this sentence was only revealed publicly in November 2023, prompting strong criticism in the French and international press of the silence of the French authorities, who had been formally informed in July 2023.

-The case took on a new dimension when Benabderrahmane initiated proceedings before the International Centre for Settlement of Investment Disputes under the 1996 France–Qatar bilateral investment treaty.
-On 20 December 2023, the World Bank tribunal adopted a provisional order requesting Qatar to suspend the execution of the death penalty, a measure described as an unprecedented development in the history of investment law.

-In July 2025, the United Nations Working Group on Arbitrary Detention adopted Opinion No. 28/2025, concluding that Benabderrahmane’s deprivation of liberty was arbitrary.
-The WGAD called on Qatar to conduct an independent investigation, to provide full reparation, and to report to the UN Human Rights Council on the measures taken.
-The decision constituted the first formal condemnation of Qatar by this UN mechanism concerning a French national.

-The case has been widely commented on by the press and human rights NGOs, who see it as a revealing example of the limits of the rule of law in Qatar, the tensions between diplomatic cooperation and compliance with international human rights obligations, and the inaction of the French government on the matter.